latifaabdullayeva/todo-list-js-app/README.md

 - Sort items according to 3 categories: all | completed | uncompleted
 - Show only those items depending on which category the user chooses
 - When the page is reloaded, show all items (both completed (cross out items) and uncompleted)

+The source for this website is at [GitHub IO TODO LIST APP](https://latifaabdullayeva.github.io/todo-list-js-app/)